gazebosim/gz-sim/Migration.md

   file can now be loaded without a flag.

 * The `ign-gazebo` command line tool is deprecated.
-The new tool is `ign gazebo`, which has all the same options, except for `--distributed` and `--file`/`-f`, which have been removed.
+The new tool is `gz sim`, which has all the same options, except for `--distributed` and `--file`/`-f`, which have been removed.

 * The `entity_name` field in the messages published by the imu system is